illinoistech-itm/jhajek/itmo-340-540/week-13/lab.md

 ### Getting the Virtual Machines Up and Running

-Now that we have created the configuration files and setup our networking correctly, we can now begin to download the pre-made virtual machines.
-They are pre-built VMs provided by the community and are part of the [Vagrant Cloud](https://app.vagrantup.com/boxes/search "web page to Vagrant Cloud").
-To get each virtual machine started we need to change directory, using the `cd` command into the directories where the Vagrantfile resides for each server.
+Now that we have created the configuration files and setup our networking correctly, we can now begin to download the pre-made virtual machines. "*Vagrant boxes*" are pre-built VMs provided by the community and part of the [Vagrant Cloud](https://app.vagrantup.com/boxes/search "web page to Vagrant Cloud").
+To get each virtual machine started we need to change directory, using the `cd` command into the directory where the `Vagrantfile` resides for each server.
 For example these commands will bring the virtual machines to a running state. *NOTE* - the first time we run the `vagrant up` command will involve a virtual machine download which could take from 5 to 15 mins per machine.
 This is only needed once.

 * `cd ~/Documents/itmo-340/focal`
   * then execute: `vagrant up`